-Chambers' Resources and Business Development Manager is responsible for social media for and on behalf of Chambers.
-No other person is authorised to participate in social media activities without their express approval.
+Chambers' Management Committee, the Senior Clerk and the DPO are responsible for social media for and on behalf of Chambers.
+No other person is authorised to participate in social media activities without express prior approval.
 Any questions regarding the content or application of this Policy should be directed to them.

 Everyone has a role to play in protecting Chambers' reputation.
-If a staff member sees a posting which disparages or reflects badly on Chambers or they see a potential breach of these social media rules, this should be reported immediately to Chambers' Resources and Business Development Manager
+If a staff member sees a posting which disparages or reflects badly on Chambers or they see a potential breach of these social media rules, this should be reported immediately to the Heads of Chambers, the Senior Clerk and the DPO.